 * Please note: that the UK government have announced that there will be removal of the right for international students to bring dependants unless they are on postgraduate courses currently designated as research programmes.
 These changes will come into effect from 1st January 2024 onwards.
 Further information can be found here: UKCISA - international student advice and guidance

-We will update our webpages to reflect these changes once further information and guidance has been announced and published by the Home Office.
+We will update our web pages to reflect these changes once further information and guidance have been announced and published by the Home Office.

 Student Visa Procedures

 An immigration health surcharge will be required to be paid by nationals who apply to come to the UK to study for more than 6 months.
 This means that health surcharge payers will be able to access the National Health Service in the same way as a permanent resident, i.e. they will receive NHS care generally free of charge but may be charged for services a permanent resident would also pay for, such as dental treatment.

 The health surcharge is payable in full at the time of the immigration application.
 The amount charged will be calculated based on the amount of time a migrant would be permitted to stay in the UK.

 Further information about the immigration health surcharge.